Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 - You can use the name field for fine-grained coding (line-by-line Grounded Theory coding; initial coding in Constructive Grounded Theory, or as required by other interpretative approaches) instead of applying codes.
 If you already apply codes during this phase, you will end up with too many codes that are useless for further analysis.
 See Building a Code System.

 - Adding titles to multimedia quotations.
-Seee Working with Multimedia Data in the main manual.
+Seee Working with Multimedia Data.

 To add a name to a quotation, select it and left-click the name field, or add a text to the name field in the inspector on the right-hand side.
 You can write furhter infomation about the quotation like a summary or interpretation in the comment field that you also find in the inspector.